gcallah/BookReviews/nisbet.md

-# The Social Philosophers: Community and Conflict in Western Thought
+# The Social Philosophers

+## Community and Conflict in Western Thought

 Robert Nisbet

-2025 Philadelphia: American Philosophical Society Press 418 pages
+2025, Philadelphia: American Philosophical Society Press, 418 pages

 Robert Nisbet was an American sociologist who lived from 1913 to 1996.
 The book under review here, *The Social